rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

    remind people to <strong>take pills</strong> before going to bed.

-0. Optionally, the <strong>GPS location</strong> of the device, if available, can also be sent so the machine knows if you leave your house without doing what needs to be done.
+0. Optionally, the <strong>GPS location</strong> of the device, if available, can be sent so the machine knows if you leave your house without doing what needs to be done.

-0. Additional metrics from other sensors and alerts from other systems may also be sent into that same receiver, such as predictions of bad weather or freezers not having power anymore.

-0. The app then sends battery condition
-   <a href="#BatteryMetrics">measurements</a> to a
-   <strong>cloud server</strong> in one of several locations around the world.
-   ***
+0. Rather than risk exposing a connection to the public internet, which some home internet providers do not allow, some may prefer to have data be collected by <strong>cloud servers</strong> in locations around the world, then
+   <strong>retrieved</strong> (or pulled into) the local machine.

+0. Use of an external cloud also allows inclusion of
+   <strong>external sensor data</strong>
+   beyond mobile phones,
+   such as nearby weather conditions, road conditions, water utility usage, or other "smart city" feeds.

+   A low-battery alert is one in a whole set of use cases for individually customizable physical alerting.

+   We've come to the ultimate reason for a personal Black Box.

-0. When this system is configured with an <strong>API</strong> (Application Programming Interface) to receive messages from other systems such as Jenkins or other continuous integration servers, the owner can receive those alerts in a manner of his or her preference.
+0. When it is configured with an
+   <strong>API</strong> (Application Programming Interface)
+   to receive messages from other systems
+   (such as Jenkins or other continuous integration servers), the owner can receive any alert in a manner of his or her preference.
+   Examples include
+   alerts requiring immediate attention such as fire alarms or freezers not having power anymore. ***

    ### Industrial extensions #